JAndrassy/ArduinoOTA/README.md

 For SD card way the SD bootloader or the SDU library is responsible for loading the new binary.
 So SD bootloader must be present and in case of SDU, the uploaded sketch must contain the SDU library.

 For AVR InternalStorage upload the final loading is done by the Optiboot with `copy_flash_pages` function.
 Optiboot 8 without `copy_flash_pages` will successfully store the binary to upper half of the flash but will not copy it to run location in flash.

+If you test OTA with the 'fake' programmer, close the Serial Monitor in IDE.
+With Serial Monitor open, IDE will reset the board after upload tool finishes.
+The board then doesn't finish to apply the update.

 ### Only the first OTA upload works